 Sippin’ something strong on the beach is definitely one of the best things to do in Puerto Rico, but it’s definitely not the only option.
 Whether you prefer ziplining in the rainforest, jumping off cliffs, or snorkeling after hours, Puerto Rico is filled with stuff to fuel your thirst for adventure.
-Here are the top ten fun things to do in Puerto Rico that’ll get your adrenaline pumping.
-Can’t decide which adventure to choose?
-Let’s chat.

 There are plenty of thrilling places to visit in Puerto Rico, but for the true adrenaline junkies, you can’t miss rock climbing in the mountains of San German.
 After a quick 10-15 minute hike you’ll be met with a steep slab of white, red and orange limestone just waiting to be scaled.